 Each year, between 10 and 20 percent of the U.S. population is infected with the virus.
-In an average year, the seasonal flu causes anywhere between 3,300 and 48,600 deaths and 200,000 hospitalizations in the U.S.
+According to the CDC, each year between 140,000 and 710,000 people are hospitalized and between 12,00 and 56,000 people die from flu-related complications.

 While the majority of deaths resulting from flu occur in the elderly during a typical flu season, rates of infection are highest among children.
 Hospitalization rates among children less than one-year-old are similar to those of the elderly.
-In fact, more than 20,000 children under the age of five are hospitalized due to the flu each year.
-In addition, influenza kills approximately 100 American children less than five years of age every year.
-As of July 2017, a total of 101 flu-associated pediatric deaths were reported to the CDC for the 2016-17 influenza season.
+CDC estimates that since 2010, flu-related hospitalizations among children younger than 5 years ranged from 7,000 to 26,000 in the United States.
+Additionally, since the 2004-2005 influenza season, flu-related deaths in children reported to CDC have ranged from 37 deaths to 171 deaths per season.
+As of March 7, 2018, a total of 114 flu-associated pediatric deaths were reported to the CDC for the 2017-18 influenza season.

 Since the flu vaccine is not approved for use in infants younger than 6 months old, the best way to protect these children is to make certain that their household contacts and caregivers are vaccinated.
 Additionally, since flu is more likely to cause severe illness in pregnant women than in healthy women, pregnant women should be vaccinated against influenza (in any trimester).
 This will help protect them against the flu, and will provide some protection to their baby after he or she is born (up to 6 months old).
 This recommendation is supported by the American College of Obstetricians and Gynecologists.
 Once the baby is born, breastfeeding will also help an infant stay healthy during flu season.
 Breast milk passes a mother’s antibodies to her baby, which help fight off infection.
 The flu vaccine is safe for pregnant women and their unborn babies.